67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 How to Use These Questions

-These 67 bar trivia questions work three ways: as a host set for a live trivia night, as a study deck for top teams, or as solo practice on LearnClash.
-For a full bar trivia night, run 4 to 6 rounds of 10 to 13 questions and cap the night at 90 to 120 minutes.
-For solo training, LearnClash generates bar-trivia-ready questions at every difficulty tier with spaced repetition built in.
+This set pulls triple duty.
+Host a live night with it, hand it to a top team as a study deck, or run it solo on LearnClash.
+For a full evening, stack 4 to 6 rounds of 10 to 13 questions and keep the whole thing under 90 to 120 minutes.
+Training alone?
+LearnClash spins up pub-ready questions at every difficulty tier, with spaced repetition baked in.

 Figure 9: LearnClash’s 3-stage SRS at 7-day and 90-day intervals, plus the 5-player team sweet spot.